pvillega/S-ESMS/README.md

 No logic changes have been done for this first release.
 This means that when generating a roaster or simulating a match, the application should behave the same as its C++ counterpart in its v.2.7.3 release.

-That said, besides the obvious change of porting the source to Scala, I've done some other minor modifications:
+That said, besides the obvious change of porting the source to Scala, the project is built differently, The original ESMS was a collection of executables that used plain-text files to communicate.

-* Purpose: the original ESMS produced a set of executables that could be run to do specific tasks.
-Instead, this implementation is intended to be used as a Jar that provides ways to do the same tasks and it's used inside of another application.
+In contrast, this port is a library.
+This means that it provides methods to emulate the functionality of ESMS, but it won't work on its own, you need to call the methods from another JVM application.

+Some relevant changes:

 * Use of JSON: the original API used plain-text files as input/output.
-The API now uses JSON to communicate with potential clients.
+The API now uses direct method calls to communicate with clients, but it also provides helper methods to convert data to JSON.

 * Countries: the original ESMS has a limited list of 20 countries.
 This has been extended to a list of all countries, and the official 2 letter country code is used to identify them

 * Random values: I use the Gaussian distribution provided by Scala.
-It is similar to the one used by ESMS and it should give similar ranges of values/ I may modify this in the future.
+It is similar to the one used by ESMS and it should give similar ranges of values.
+I may modify this in the future.

+* Fixtures: I use a Round robin generation algorithm adapted to scala.
+The algorithm has the same limitations than ESMS when trying to schedule games away/home, it should work well enough for leagues with many teams, may have some issues with smaller leagues

 # Dependencies